W. Lester Banks: Career

-Despite the hatred expressed by some white Virginians for the NAACP, Banks drove around the state in a car with a NAACP sticker, and was not afraid to act alone.
-He was arrested for trespass on October 17, 1961 in Lynchburg, after he sought and was refused service in the "Whites Only" section of the Norfolk and Western Railway Company restaurant.
+Despite the hatred expressed by some white Virginians for the NAACP, Banks drove around the state in a car with an NAACP sticker, and was not afraid to act alone.
+He was arrested for trespass on October 17, 1961, in Lynchburg, after he sought and was refused service in the "Whites Only" section of the Norfolk and Western Railway Company restaurant.
 In 1963, a white sawmill worker assaulted Banks for sitting in the white section of a Charlotte County restaurant.
 Banks was also involved in the sit-ins by Virginia Union University students (where Dean Thomas Henderson also supported desegregation efforts).

 Death and legacy

-Banks retired on December 31, 1976 and the following year moved with his wife to California where their daughter lived with her family.
-He died of kidney and heart failure in an Ingleside, California hospital in 1986, and was buried at Inglewood Park Cemetery.
+Banks retired on December 31, 1976, and the following year moved with his wife to California where their daughter lived with her family.
+He died of kidney and heart failure in an Ingleside, California hospital in 1986.

 The Virginia NAACP honored Banks at its conference celebrating Brown's 59th anniversary, shortly before his death, and in 1992 posthumously awarded him its Civil Rights Emancipation Emeritus Award.